Manu87DS/Manu87DS/README.md

-#### - 🔭 I’m currently working as Innovation Project Manager and in parallel as Passion activity I invest my free time inside several Data Science Projects
+#### - 🔭 I’m currently working as Innovation Project Manager & Data Analyst.In parallel as Passion activity I invest a lot of free time inside several Data Science Projects
 #### - 🌱 I’m currently learning MLOPs and AWS Cloud Computing
 #### - 👯 I’m looking to collaborate on all kinds of Data Projects (Python, R, SQL)
 #### - 🤔 I’m looking for help with improving my skills in Software Engineering